Introduction to the dictionary (grammar)

 • Ø

-grammatical class label form analyzed form translation
+gramm class label form analyzed form translation

-Transitive Tstem captíkʷɬtsən captíkʷ+ɬt-s-n I’ll tell you the story of ...
+transitive Tstem captíkʷɬtsən captíkʷ+ɬt-s-n I’ll tell you the story of ...

-Nominalized transitive nTstem ixíʔ kʷ ikscaptíkʷɬtəm ixíʔ kʷ i-ks-captíkʷ+ɬt+m This is the story I’m going to tell you.
+nominalized transitive nTstem ixíʔ kʷ ikscaptíkʷɬtəm ixíʔ kʷ i-ks-captíkʷ+ɬt+m This is the story I’m going to tell you.

-Middle Mstem uɬ p captíkʷləm uɬ p captíkʷl+m And you told Indian legends.
+middle Mstem uɬ p captíkʷləm uɬ p captíkʷl+m And you told Indian legends.

-Nominalized middle nMstem ixíʔ ikscaptíkʷləm ixíʔ i-ks-captíkʷl+m This is what I am going to tell him.
+nominalized middle nMstem ixíʔ ikscaptíkʷləm ixíʔ i-ks-captíkʷl+m This is what I am going to tell him.

 A few words to further explain the chart:

 Further, the language allows for intransitive and middle forms to be transitivized, and these transitive forms, in turn, to be nominalized.
+This chart shows more examples of intransitive stems, derived middle stems, transitive stem, and nominalized middle stems (nMstem).

 Intransitive Istem laprít bridle laprít+m middle put the bridle on

-Intransitive Istem s+p̓iƛ̓+m bitterrot p̓iƛ̓+m middle he cleaned bitterroot
+Intransitive Istem p̓iƛ̓+m middle pick bitteroot

 Intransitive Istem kʷil red kʷil+nt+xʷ transitive you painted it red